AntTheLimey/pgedge-docs/pgedge_stylesheet.md

 Each heading should have an introductory sentence or paragraph that explains the feature shown/discussed in the following section.

-If the page has a 'Features' section following the introductory paragraph, it should not start with a heading; instead use a sentence in the form:  "The MCP Server includes the following features:", followed by a bulleted list of the features.
+If the page has a `Features` or `Overview` section following the introductory paragraph, it should not start with a heading; instead use a sentence in the form:  "The MCP Server includes the following features:", followed by a bulleted list of the features.
 When formatting a bulleted list:

 * Always leave a blank line before the first item in any list or sub-list (a sub-list may be code or indented bullets under a bullet item).
 * Each entry in a bulleted list should be a complete sentence with articles.